Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

-\begin{corollary} The support of the Brown measure $\mu_{g_t}$ of $g_t$ is the closure of its interior.
-The number of connected components of interior $\Dt$ of the support of $\mu_{g_t}$ is a non-increasing function $t$, by Proposition \ref{Mcomponent}. \end{corollary}
+\begin{corollary} The support of the Brown measure $\mu_{g_t}$ of $g_t = ub_t$ is the closure of the open set $\Delta_{t,\mu}$.
+The number of connected components of interior $\Dt$ of the support of $\mu_{g_t}$ is a non-increasing function $t$. \end{corollary} \begin{proof} The first assertion follows from $\mu_{g_t}$ has mass $1$ on $\Dt$.
+The second assertion follows from the fact that $\Delta_{t,\mu}$ has the same number of connected components of $U_{t,\bar\mu}$.
+(See~\eqref{Ut-00} for the definition of $U_{t,\bar\mu}$.)
+Now, the number of connected components of $U_{t,\bar\mu}$ is non-increasing by Proposition~\ref{Mcomponent}. \end{proof}

-We now describe the connection between the Brown measure of $g_t=ub_t$ with the formula of the density function of the spectral measure of $uu_t$ obtained in \cite{Zhong2015} by the second author.
+We now describe the connection between the Brown measure of $g_t = ub_t$ with the density function of the spectral distribution of $uu_t$ obtained in \cite{Zhong2015} by the second author.
+The following two results generalize Propositions 2.5 and 2.6 in \cite{DHKBrown}.

 \begin{corollary} The distribution of the argument of $\lambda$ with respect to $\mu_{g_{t}}$ has a density given by

 Furthermore, the push-forward of $\mu_{g_t}$ under the map $\lambda\mapsto \Phi_{t,\bar{\mu}}(r_t(\theta)e^{i\theta})$ is the distribution of $uu_t$. \end{corollary} \begin{proof} The Brown measure in the domain is computed in polar coordinates as $(1/r^{2})w_{t}(\theta )r\,dr\,d\theta$.
 Integrating with respect to $r$ from $r_{t}(\theta)$ to $1/r_{t}(\theta)$ then gives the claimed density for $\theta$.
 The last assertion follows from a computation similar to Lemma \ref{ProbBrownMul}. \end{proof}